mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 JetBrains.
 She's an expert for Java high-performance systems and developed software for a variety of industries, such as finance or manufacturing.
 She's also involved in open source and speaks at many different conferences.
 As I'm a huge fan of JetBrains.
-And I always tinker with the idea of applying there, let's get an insider's perspective from her on how it is to work there and how she experienced the hiring process.
-But before I welcome Trisha, I want to give you some updates on my code review workshops.
+And I always tinkered with the idea of applying there, I'm super thrilled to get an insider's perspective from her on how it is to work there and how she experienced the hiring process.
+But before I welcome Trisha, I wanted to give you some updates on my code review workshops.
 Well, at the beginning of the Corona virus outbreak, it looked really dark for my workshops.
 All my inhouse events have been canceled and postponed.
 Yeah, understandably.
-Right.
+Right?
 But the good news is that technology nowadays is so empowering.
 And so I can now say that I successfully transitioned to online remote workshops.
-I've worked with quite a few people over the last weeks and I start love this new remote format.
+I've worked with quite a few people over the last weeks and I start love this new remote setting.
 In the upcoming month, I will work with over 60 engineers from companies around the world.
 So if you want to make your code reviews fast and effective, have a look at my workshop at  michaelagreiler.com/workshops.
 I will also link that in the description, but now let's get back to Trisha.